-Everton are openly in the market for a marquee centre-half this summer, with Victor Lindelof high on the list, according to the Sun.
+Everton are openly in the market for a marquee centre-half this summer, with Victor Lindelof high on the list, according to the Mirror.
 But Marco Silva should turn his attention to Rojo while the 28-year-old is undecided on his long-term future.

 Phil Jagielka and Ashley Williams underwhelmed last season along-side former Red Devil Michael Keane, and Silva is keen to begin phasing out ageing members of the team, as aims to build a team capable of pushing for European football in the near future.

 Rojo emerged as one of the finest defenders in the Premier League in 2016/17 along-side Eric Bailly, using his physicality and front foot defending to dominate attacking counterparts, but a re-occurring knee problem has limited him to just 13 appearances this season.